Native American Actors of Noteby roark183 | created - 11 Sep 2013 | updated - 22 Nov 2015 | Public

 Actor | Legends of the Fall

 A Canadian actor of Cree and Stoney descent, Gordon Tootosis made his film debut in the western film Alien Thunder (1974) with Donald Sutherland and Chief Dan George.
-Tootoosis holds several acting roles in television and movies, including the role of 'One Stab' in Legends of the Fall (1994), the ...
+Tootoosis provided memorable performances in television and movies, including the role of 'One Stab' in Legends of the Fall (1994), ...

 Gordon Tootoosis (1941 - 2011) was of Plains Cree and Nakoda descent.
 Initially he lived on reservation, until forced into Catholic schools.
 Afterward he became interested in his cultural traditions, becoming an accomplished native dancer and rodeo roper.
 He was also a popular Pow-wow announcer.